sierraechobravoindia/udacity-capstone-ml-eng-nd/README.md

 ![screenshot of a query to the deployed model](./images/inference.png)

+## Future Improvements

+As mentioned before no emphasis was put on the machine learning part of the task.

+For the hyperparameter search, a more exhaustive search like a wider parameter space oder grid search could yield improvements as could the use of a more expressive model instead of the logistic regression used.

+The AutoML run could be more exhaustive in terms of the time constraint imposed, also deep learning methods could be incorporated.
+The use of a metric like AUROC could also improve results as it is in general more suited to imbalanced datasets.

 ## Screen Recording
 The required screencast for this project can be found [here](https://youtu.be/gmsfoQ8Fjjk).